bradwbonn/AS20SPTest/selfguidedwalkthrough.md

 The Stack will have the status of **CREATE IN PROGRESS.**

->The AWS CloudFormation template will take about 15-20 minutes to complete.
+>**Note:** The AWS CloudFormation template will take about 15-20 minutes to complete.
 The AWS CloudFormation template is now provisioning resources such as the VPC, subnets, Internet Gateways, NAT gateways, routing tables, S3 buckets, and AppStream 2.0 fleet, stack, and IAM role.
 Once complete, the stack will show in the list with a status of "UPDATE_COMPLETE" with a green check mark.
 This indicates that your resources have all been deployed, and you can move on to the next step.

 ## Building your application's "golden image" via the image builder